glahitette/kubernetes/k8s_cheat_sheet.md

 k create -f https://kubernetes.io/examples/pods/pod-configmap-volume.yaml $do > pod.yml
 k exec chewie -n yoda -- cat /etc/starwars/planet
 ```
 - Create a job with `k -n neptune create job neb-new-job --image=busybox:1.31.0 $do > /opt/course/3/job.yaml -- sh -c "sleep 2 && echo done"`
-  - Namespace goes before the `create` keyword; command goes at the end
   - Remember there is no such thing as starting a Job or CronJob!
 Check the pod execution...
 - Create an nginx deployment: `k create deployment sunny --image=nginx:stable $do > sunny_deployment.yml` (deployment name is used as prefix for pods' name)
 - Create a Service...
   - ...to expose a given pod `k -n pluto expose pod project-plt-6cc-api --name project-plt-6cc-svc --port 3333 --target-port 80`